annarto/annarto.github.io/content/about.md

 ## Education

-* 2016 Doctoral Canditate in Artistic Research PhD in Non-Stop Stop-Motion Cinematography (University of Applied Arts Vienna)
+* 2020 Graduation Artistic Research PhD Programme (PhD in Art) with distinction (Dr.phil.)
-* 2014 Graduation as Media Artist with distinction (mag. art)
+* 2014 Graduation as Media Artist with distinction (mag. art.)
-* 2010 Graduation as Architect with distinction (diploma engineer)
+* 2010 Graduation as Architect with distinction (Dipl.-Ing.)

 ## Grants and Awards